-This study is primarily theoretical and descriptive, with limited empirical data.
-No surveys or field interviews were conducted, which restricts the scope for quantitative validation.
-Moreover, the crosscultural comparison is limited to Uzbek and English contexts, leaving out other linguistic traditions that may provide further insights.
-Despite these limitations, the study establishes a strong conceptual foundation and opens opportunities for future research employing empirical, ethnographic, and crosslinguistic approaches.
+This study is primarily theoretical and descriptive, with limited empirical evidence.
+No surveys or field interviews were conducted, which restricted the scope of quantitative validation.
+Moreover, the crosscultural comparison is limited to Uzbek and English contexts, leaving out other linguistic traditions that may provide further insights into the topic.
+Despite these limitations, this study establishes a strong conceptual foundation and opens opportunities for future research employing empirical, ethnographic, and cross-linguistic approaches.